ggouws/HPC_dada2/README.md

   You should also be able to load the R environment without seeing any error messages:
   ```
   source ~/.bash_profile
-  conda activate /usr/local/extras/Genomics/apps/mambaforge/envs/metabarcoding
+  conda activate /mnt/community/Genomics/apps/miniforge/miniforge3/envs/metabarcoding
   ```

-  You should see the environment "metabarcoding" at the start of your terminal prompt, e.g. `(metabarcoding) [USERNAME@bessemer-node001]`
+  You should see the environment "metabarcoding" at the start of your terminal prompt, e.g. `(metabarcoding) [USERNAME@node001 [stanage] ]`
   <br>
   If any of this is missing, go back to section 3 above and double check everything.
   <br>
   <br>
   <font size="4"><b>4.2 Remove reads with Ns</b></font>
   <br>
-  Dada2 requires reads which do not contain any N characters.
+  DADA2 requires reads which do not contain any N characters.
 An N may be introduced into a sequence read when the sequencing software is unable to confidently basecall that position.
 This will likely be a small proportion of the sequence reads in the input files.